swcarpentry/DEPRECATED-bc/novice/hg/02-collab.md

 We already have most of the machinery we need to do this;
 the only thing missing is to copy changes from one repository to another.

-Systems like Mercurial and Git allow us to move work between any two repositories.
+Systems like Mercurial allow us to move work between any two repositories.
 In practice,
 though,
 it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [BitBucket](http://bitbucket.org) or [GitHub](http://github.com) to hold those master copies;
+Most programmers use hosting services like [BitBucket](http://bitbucket.org) and similar to hold those master copies;
 we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.